montiqum/MelsStoreSln/README.md

 # MelsStoreSln

 SportsStore: A Real Application
 The store in the demo is called "Mel's Store Solution."
 The product inventory will contain items typically found in outdoor, activity and gaming stores.
-This is a student exercise on building web applications from Adam Freeman's, 8th Edition Pro ASP.NET Core 3 available at the URL below: https://www.apress.com/gp/book/9781484254394.
+This is a student exercise on building web applications from Adam Freeman's, 8th Edition Pro ASP.NET Core 3 available at the URL: https://www.apress.com/gp/book/9781484254394.

 ### Creating the Projects and Solution